Junkers W 33: Flight records

 The Junkers W 33 set numerous records, and one example, named the Bremen, made the first east-to-west crossing of the Atlantic by airplane.

 The North Atlantic had previously been crossed by the US Navy Curtiss NC-4 flying boat, with numerous stops, and by Alcock and Brown in 1919 in a Vickers Vimy, nonstop, and by others, but all of these heavier than air aircraft flew the easier west to east route, which had the prevailing winds helping them along with a tailwind.
 On April 12–13, 1928, the W 33 D-1167 Bremen was flown by Köhl, von Hünefeld and Fitzmaurice from Baldonnel, Ireland near Dublin into the prevailing winds, to Greenly Island, off the coast of Quebec in the St. Lawrence River, in 37 hours.
 Strong winds took them north of their intended destination, which was to have been New York, and they put down near the first settlement they found, but caused minor damage to the aircraft that required some time to repair before they continued.
 Their aircraft is now on display at Bremen Airport in Germany.
 The Bremen was one of two aircraft making the attempt, however the Europa never made it out of Germany.

 A W 33 set class C world records for an endurance flight of 52 hours, 22 minutes and for covering a distance of (4661 km) during a single flight around Dessau between 3 and 5 August 1927, piloted by Johann Risztics and Edzard.
 Earlier Fritz Loose and W.N.
 Schnabele had set another Class C record for duration and distance, while carrying a 500 kg load.
 For that flight they remained aloft for 22 hours 11 minutes and travelled 2736 km.
 At about the same time, the W 33 set a similar pair of records in Class Cbis (Seaplanes).
-A substantially modified W 33 fitted with a radial engine and so sometimes erroneously referred to as a W 34, flwon by Willy Neuenhofen set an altitude record of 12740 m on 26 May 1929.
+A substantially modified W 33 fitted with a radial engine and so sometimes erroneously referred to as a W 34, flown by Willy Neuenhofen set an altitude record of 12740 m on 26 May 1929.